hiroishda/hiro-blog/README.md

 # Hiro's Blog

-A modern, minimalist blog built with SvelteKit and Tailwind CSS, inspired by Apple's clean design aesthetic.
-This blog focuses on AI, technology, and the intersection of human creativity and machine intelligence.
+A modern, minimalist blog built with Svelte and Tailwind CSS, inspired by Apple's clean design aesthetic.
+This is a static single-page application focusing on AI, technology, and the intersection of human creativity and machine intelligence.

 ## ✨ Features

+- **Apple-Inspired Design**: Clean, minimalist aesthetic with careful attention to typography, spacing, and animations
+- **Pure Svelte SPA**: Fast, modern single-page application built with Svelte
-- **Tailwind CSS v4**: Latest version with modern CSS features and improved performance
+- **Tailwind CSS v4**: Latest version with modern CSS features
-- **SvelteKit**: Fast, modern web framework with server-side rendering
-- **MDsveX**: Write blog posts in Markdown with Svelte component support
+- **Client-Side Routing**: Smooth navigation using svelte-routing
 - **Responsive**: Fully responsive design that works beautifully on all devices
 - **Type-Safe**: Written in TypeScript for better developer experience
 - **Smooth Animations**: Subtle, performant animations using native CSS transitions
-- **SEO Ready**: Proper meta tags and semantic HTML structure
+- **Static Build**: Outputs to `dist` folder for easy deployment anywhere

 ## 🚀 Quick Start

 ### Prerequisites

 - Node.js 18+ and npm
-- Basic knowledge of SvelteKit and Tailwind CSS
+- Basic knowledge of Svelte and Tailwind CSS

 ### Installation